 The William Randolph Fowler Collection documents the career of author and composer Will Fowler.
 The collection also contains manuscript drafts and office files produced by Will's father, Gene Fowler, a biographer and newspaperman.
 Included in the papers are drafts, corrected typescripts, galley proofs, published manuscripts, and transcripts and notes for the articles, books, plays, screen scripts and short stories written by both men.
-The collection also includes musical scores and photographs, and has been divided into three series: William Randolph Fowler Files (1925-2001), Gene Fowler Files (1915-1972), and William Randolph Fowler Research Files (1922-1996).
+The collection also includes musical scores and photographs, and has been divided into three series: William Randolph Fowler Files (1891-2001), Gene Fowler Files (1915-1963), and William Randolph Fowler Research Files (1909-1997).

 Series III, William Randolph Fowler Research Files, contains research files for Will Fowler’s writing projects.
 These files consist of correspondence, clippings, and notes and include significant material regarding his father Gene as well as recorded interviews and conversations conducted by or with Will Fowler for the writing of his book The Reporters with Agnes Bane, Jim Murray, Gus Newman, and Agness Underwood, among others.
 Of particular interest are the interviews for the investigation of the "Black Dahlia Murder Case" with Edward and Alice Miller.
 There are also extensive audio-recordings of interviews and discussions between Will Fowler and Robert F. Slatzer, Frank Capell, Harlan V. Baker, Bob Yeager, doctors Gulligsrud, Wisley, and Choi, and others during the investigation and writing of the biography The Life and Curious Death of Marilyn Monroe.
-Please note that some of the language and/or content may be inappropriate or offensive to some patrons.
+Please note that some of the language and/or content may be inappropriate or offensive to some patronsand that recordings are of varying quality.
 Non-manuscript material is arranged by format.
 The series is filed alphabetically.